 200 to 206cm / 6’7″ to 6’9” | 9'8"

-Step 3: CHOOSE YOUR CABLE WEIGHT
+Step 3 of 3: CHOOSE YOUR CABLE WEIGHT

 Our heaviest standard cable weighing 96 grams (3.4 ounces) per 9-foot (2.74m) length (excluding handles).
 Our Dual Threat cable which provides tremendous feedback allowing the athlete to jump with a broader range of tempos from very slow to super-fast.
 Ideal for beginners to gain a better feel for timing while jumping at slower tempos.
 Also, a fantastic training cable for advanced jumpers looking for greater resistance and intensity in their training.
 This is the perfect cable weight for those wanting to do only do single unders, cross-overs etc.

 Our mid-range weighted cable weighing 74 grams (2.6 ounces) per 9-foot (2.74m) length (excluding handles).
 Our most all around utility cable offering a nice blend of light weight with increased feedback and response while its rigidity maintains a nice “horse shoe” shape while in motion.

 Ultra 1.8 Coated Speed Cable – NOT RECOMMENDED FOR BEGINNERS.
 Recommended for advanced jumpers who can already turn 60+ unbroken double unders (& single unders).